thunderquack/bundestag_gesetze/f/flugelekausbv_2013/index.md

 *    *
-    *   17.7 Lagerung und Konservierung des Propellers
+    *   17.7 Lagerung und Konservierung von Propellern

     *   1

-    *   Abschnitt A: 1a, 1d, 3b, 3g, 5a
+    *   Abschnitt A: 1a, 1d, 3b, 3h, 5a

-    *   Lernfeld 7
+    *   Lernfeld 7.